 Day 38.
 Arusha to Serengeti National Park Highlights.
 Serengeti National Park, Tanzania.
 Accommodation.
 Serengeti Camp.This morning we board smaller game drive vehicles and meet our local guides before travelling across the Great Rift Valley and entering the Ngorongoro Crater Conservation Area.
 Our journey takes us around the craters rim and down onto the adjacent Serengeti National Park.

 Day 39.
 Ngorongoro Crater Accommodation.
-Ngorongoro Camp.Waking with the dawn, we head out with the sun's first rays to see which night-time activities have occurred around our camp area.
+Simba Camp, Ngorongoro Crater.Waking with the dawn, we head out with the sun's first rays to see which night-time activities have occurred around our camp area.

 Day 40.
 Ngorongoro Crater to Arusha Highlights.
 Ngorongoro Crater, Tanzania.
 Accommodation.
 Meserani Snake Park.Another early wake up as we have a quick breakfast and then descend onto the Crater floor.
 At 600 meters from rim to base, we slowly wind down the dirt-track as we see the tiny specks of wildlife transform into herds of buffalo, zebra and other animals.